bitromortac/lndmanage/README.md

 lndmanage is a command line tool for advanced channel management of an [LND](https://github.com/lightningnetwork/lnd) node.

+**DISCLAIMER: This is BETA software, so please be careful.
+No warranty is given.**

 [See installation instructions.](#setup)

 ### Feature list: